 6. Do you use drugs or alcohol until the supply is out, or do your friends drink or use a lot less than you do?

-7. Have you ever gotten into trouble at school, or been busted, or even hospitalized because of using alcohol or other drugs?
+7. Have you ever gotten into trouble at school, been busted, or even been hospitalized because of using alcohol or other drugs?

 8. Have you ever used any prescription medications for reasons they were not prescribed?

 9. Do you think about using drugs often?

 10. Do you feel that your life would be unbearable without alcohol or drugs?

 11. Do you experience anxiety, paranoia, low self-esteem, or the feeling of worthlessness?

 12. Do you feel guilty, embarrassed, or defensive after using drugs or alcohol?